 Over time, dust, debris, pollen, and other irritants in the air can enter into the ductwork through filters and/or the registers.
 Although with good quality filters and regular maintenance, homeowners can experience cleaner air, it is still recommended to professionally clean the ducting as debris can settle over time.

-If homeowners are purchasing a new home, it is a great time to consider cleaning and checking the ductwork.
+If homeowners are purchasing a new home, it is a great time to consider ductwork cleaning alongside inspecting and checking the ductwork.
 During showings, most homes will smell great and all will seem perfect, but unless homeowners run the air conducting system, they may not know what might be circulating through the air.
 By cleaning the ductwork, they can make a fresh start and ensure that all previous homeowners smells are also a thing of the past.

 Environmental hazards such as fires are a great reason to clean air ducts.
 In San Diego, when the fires in 2007 happened, most universities, and many businesses closed for several days due to poor indoor air quality.
 News reports advised homeowners to stay inside and run their air conditioners to filter the air.

 While running the A/C is a great idea and helped to keep people’s homes cleaner, it definitely puts a strain on the air conditioning system and the ductwork.

 Because smoke is a heavy contaminant, unless a home has a medical grade filter, it will enter the home and continue to circulate long after the smoke and fires are gone.

 A professional air duct cleaning and system tune-up is the only way to adequately clean the air ducts.

 Rodents & Vermin